dnx04/21/README.md

-# 21
+# Nineteen

+Totally never-seen-before variation of blackjack with spell cards!
-A simple card game derived from Blackjack as a submission to iNTUition v9.0
+This is a submission to iNTUition v9.0